Pay-As-You-Go Electricity in Texas (Pros & Cons)

 Payment Model Pay upfront for electricity before you use it.
 Pay after usage on a monthly bill.

 Credit & Deposits No credit check or deposit required.
-Will require a soft credit check and may require a deposit.
+Will require a credit check and may require credit history and a deposit (depending on the provider).

 Contracts Usually, no long-term contracts; flexible for renters and short stays.
 Often, 3–60 month contracts with early termination fees (ETFs).